Mandatory Reporting in the ACT: What Foster Carers Are Legally Required to Do

 Foster carers — particularly those caring for children who have already been removed from their birth families — often experience significant emotional difficulty around mandatory reporting.
 There is a tension between wanting to support a birth family and fulfilling a legal obligation when concerns arise during contact visits or family interactions.

 The ACT's foster care framework is built around restorative practice, which emphasizes supporting birth families rather than surveilling them.
-But restorative practice does not override mandatory reporting.
-If you observe something that meets the threshold, the obligation applies regardless of your therapeutic goals for the family.
+But restorative practice does not override child-protection reporting responsibilities.
+If you observe something that meets the relevant reporting threshold, report it regardless of your therapeutic goals for the family.

 Your agency provides 24/7 on-call support for exactly these situations.
 If you are uncertain whether what you have observed meets the reporting threshold, call your caseworker before deciding not to report.
-The legal liability for failing to report rests with you personally — not the agency.
+If you are a mandated reporter, the statutory duty is personal to you.

 Preparing for This Role

-The mandatory reporting obligation is covered in the Shared Stories, Shared Lives pre-service training, and your agency will walk through the CYPS reporting process during the authorization stage.
+Child-protection reporting responsibilities are covered in the Shared Stories, Shared Lives pre-service training, and your agency will walk through the CYPS reporting process during the authorization stage.
 But many carers find that the abstract training does not fully prepare them for the real-world situations where reporting decisions have to be made quickly.

 The Australian Capital Territory Foster Care Guide includes a detailed section on mandatory reporting — what the ACT legislation requires, how to document observations that may support a report, and how to navigate the dual role of carer-advocate and statutory reporter in the ACT's integrated system.